 R1a subclades present in Albania include: R1a-M458 (mainly R1a-L1029 Dibra Cluster + R1a-L260; both West Slavic), it is a haplogroup most common in Poland, Czech Republic and Slovakia; R1a-Z280 (mainly R1a-CTS1211/R1a-M558, some R1a-Z92), it is a Balto-Slavic haplogroup and R1a-Z92 is purely Baltic.

 It can be concluded that the origins of Albanians and the Albanian language lay in the first invasion of the Southern Yamnaya Nomads (speaking centum form of the Indo-European language) into the the lands of the First European Farmers, who earlier mixed with the I2a1 Southern European Hunter-Gatherers.
 The strong connection to Italians could either suggest common origin in the Unetice Culture or going through this culture to the common population of Albanians-Tocharians-Italics-Celts-Hittites.
 The vocabulary section should put more light into this theory.

-First a list of words that most probably originated in the 4000 BC times of the Southern Yamnaya Culture (R1b-Z2103) and before the R1a-Z93 branch split from the genetic European branches.
+First a list of words that most probably originated in the times of the Southern Yamnaya Culture (R1b-Z2103; 3500 BC) and before the Indo-Iranian (R1a-Z93) branch separated from the genetic and linguistic European branches.

 - bone: asht, ashti (ašt, ašti)